kubermatic/docs/hack/kube-bench-k1/README.md

 ## Running kube-bench

-Kube bench is deployed on the master node, and run this way:
+kube-bench is deployed on the master node, and run this way:

 ```bash
 # make sure you run those commands as root user: